Kevinthem0nk/Ladder-Logic/README.md

 ### This program switches between control modes.
 PLC Fiddle is very limited and cycles slowly, so the actual function of the PID is not performing to my liking, at least...
 - Set the target value (default 1018) with HMItarget.
 - Set 1 of P_Enbl, PI_Enbl, or PID_Enbl to select which.
+- Change the PID values with Kp, Ki, and Kd.
 - Enable/Disable the PID with PIDenable.
-- The Start Button works to Start and Stop.
-Single click for function.
+- Click the Start Button to Start or Stop.
-- The Stop works as Stop & Reset.
-Single click for function.
+- Click the Stop to Stop & Reset.

 [Link to the example](https://www.plcfiddle.com:/fiddles/6a0cfe6d-2950-4e18-b00f-34793b73b760)